GreyNoise-Intelligence/greynoise-splunk-soar-playbooks/README.md

 ## Introduction
 This repository contains example Splunk SOAR playbooks that integrate with GreyNoise threat intelligence to help automate and enhance your security operations.
 These playbooks allow security teams to:
-Automatically identify and contain IPs associated with known CVEs.
+- Automatically identify and contain IPs associated with known CVEs.

-Enrich artifacts with reputation data to reduce noise and prioritize threats effectively.
+- Enrich artifacts with reputation data to reduce noise and prioritize threats effectively.

-**Requirements:** Splunk SOAR version `6.4.1` or above
+**Requirements:** Splunk SOAR version `6.4.1.361` or above.

 **Note:** These playbooks are customizable and can be adapted to run on newly created artifacts or other trigger conditions based on your workflow.